nfdi4objects/n4o-graph/README.md

 ## Installation

-Clone this repository or copy file [`docker-compose.yml`](docker-compose.yml) and config file [`config-apis.yml`](config-apis.yml) to a local directory.
+Clone this repository or copy file [`docker-compose.yml`](docker-compose.yml), config file [`config-apis.yml`](config-apis.yml) and referenced `queries` directory to a local directory.
 Then start a new set of docker containers that make the N4O Knowledge Graph:

 ~~~sh
 docker compose up --force-recreate --remove-orphans -V